brimdata/zed/docs/language/search-syntax/README.md

 ...
 ```

-Terms wrapped in parentheses along with their operators will be evaluated _first_, overriding the default left-to-right evaluation.
-If we wrap the search terms as shown below, now we match almost every event we have.
-This is because the `not` is now inverting the logic of everything in the parentheses, hence giving us all stored events _other than_ `smb_mapping` events that have the value of their `share_type` field set to `DISK`.
+Terms wrapped in parentheses will be evaluated _first_, overriding the default
+left-to-right evaluation.
+If we wrap the search terms as shown below, now we
+match almost every record we have.
+This is because the `not` is now inverting
+the logic of everything in the parentheses, hence giving us all stored records
+_other than_ `smb_mapping` records that have the value of their `share_type`
+field set to `DISK`.

 #### Example:
 ```zq-command